Elizabeth Swann: At World's End

 Elizabeth returns in the third film in the series, Pirates of the Caribbean: At World's End (2007).
 She joins Will, Barbossa, Tia Dalma, and Sparrow's crew on a mission to rescue Sparrow from Davy Jones's Locker.
 Elizabeth's anguish over sacrificing Sparrow torments her, and during the voyage she distances herself from Will.
 She eventually reveals to him that she caused Sparrow's demise, and he is hurt that she kept a secret from him.
 Elizabeth claims that Will cannot trust her, and abruptly leaves.
 In the Locker, Elizabeth discovers that her father was murdered by Beckett, and she vows to avenge his death.

 The dying pirate captain Sao Feng names Elizabeth the Pirate Lord of the South China Sea, mistakenly believing she is the sea goddess Calypso.
 Elizabeth and her new crew are taken prisoner aboard the Flying Dutchman, where she is reunited with Norrington.
 Elizabeth accuses him of complicity in her father's murder, but Norrington denies knowing anything about his death.
 That night, Norrington frees Elizabeth and her crew.

 Elizabeth attends a meeting of pirate lords, who discuss how to oppose Beckett and the East India Trading Company.
 Elizabeth favors fighting, while others suggest hiding in Shipwreck Cove.
 Elizabeth is elected Pirate King and declares war.
 As Beckett's fleet approaches, Elizabeth refuses to retreat and delivers a rousing speech.
 During the ensuing battle, Will proposes to Elizabeth, who orders Barbossa to marry them amidst the fighting.
 Davy Jones fatally wounds Will, and Sparrow forces the grief-stricken Elizabeth to escape with him as Will and the Dutchman are sucked into a whirlpool.
 The ship quickly resurfaces, however, with a resurrected Will at the helm.
 With the help of Will and his crew, the pirates kill Beckett and destroy his ship.
-Afterwards, Will spends his one day with Elizabeth on an island where they consummate their marriage.
-Before returning to the Dutchman at sunset, he entrusts the Dead Man's Chest containing his beating heart to her care.
-Elizabeth watches as the Flying Dutchman disappears from the horizon amid the Green Flash.

-Will returns ten years later, where he meets Elizabeth and their son, Henry.
+Later, Elizabeth and Will travel to a nearby island and conceive their son, Henry Turner.

 Dead Men Tell No Tales

-In Pirates of the Caribbean: Dead Men Tell No Tales (2017), Will Turner and Elizabeth Swann's son Henry searches for the Trident of Poseidon with Captain Jack Sparrow, and upon the Trident's destruction frees Will from the curse that binds him to the Flying Dutchman.
-Elizabeth reunites with Will and they share a kiss, much to Jack's disgust.
-In the post-credits sequence, Elizabeth Swann stays asleep as Will Turner dreams that their bedroom is entered by the shadow of an apparently resurrected Davy Jones.
+In Pirates of the Caribbean: Dead Men Tell No Tales (2017), Henry—the son of Elizabeth and Will—searches for the Trident of Poseidon with Sparrow.
+The eventual destruction of the Trident frees Will from the curse that binds him to the Flying Dutchman, and Elizabeth and Will reunite.
+In the post-credits sequence, Will dreams that their bedroom is entered by the shadow of a resurrected Davy Jones.